cyverse-archive/boxy/README.md

 ## Repository Representation

 The repository is represented as a map.
 The keys of the map are the paths to the files and directories in the repository.
-There is one special key, :groups, that provides access to the group information.
+There is two special keys:
+`:users` provides access to the user information and `:groups` provides access to the group information.

+    {:users               #{user-set}
-    {:groups              {groups-entry}
+     :groups              {groups-entry}
      "/path/to/directory" {directory-entry}
      "/path/to/file"      {file-entry}}

+A user set, is just a set of user names.

+    #{"user-1" "user-2"}

 The groups entry is a map of group Ids to the sets of users belonging to the respective groups.